 To load or save files, type 'L' or 'S' respectively from the main menu.
 To load a file from disk, the file should be stored as a regular .prg file on the default disk drive.
 KIMplement prefers that such files have (and files saved will have) an apparent starting address of 16384 ($4000) plus the starting address in the emulated KIM's addressing space; this is because the KIM-1's RAM is stored at this location in the C64, with the addressing space extending in the C64 from $4000-$7fff.
 However, since there are many raw binaries without a starting address, KIMplement will also allow you to specify a starting address for those types of files.
 To indicate that there is a valid starting address on the file, after pressing L, press K to indicate that this is a KIMplement-style .prg file.
 Otherwise, press B to indicate it is a raw binary and the KIMplement will ask you where you want to load it.
 Note that KIMplement rigidly enforces its addressing range and will refuse to load a program that doesn't have a valid starting address in this 16K block, and if the loaded file extends outside of this range KIMplement will force you to cold start the emulator from scratch to protect itself, potentially losing your work!
 To cancel a load, simply enter a blank filename.
 On a successful load, KIMplement will report the starting and ending addresses (inclusive) of any memory locations changed as a verification measure.

-You will note that since the ROMs lie between $1800 and $1fff (real locations $5800 and $5fff), you can overwrite them with your own ROMs.
+You will note that since the ROMs lie between $1800 and $1fff (real locations $5800 and $5fff), you can overwrite them by loading your own ROMs.
 This should be considered a feature, and is useful and even supported, but there are important emulator-specific limitations you should read first.

 To save a file from disk, enter the desired filename, and then the starting